gdjohnson/TK19/concepts/perception.md

 > ...the body, always turned towards action, has for its essential function to limit with a view to action, the life of the spirit.
 In regard to representations it is an instrument of choice and of choice alone.

+^ca93ac

 > I have supposed that the office of the image which I call my body was to exercise on other images a real influence, and, consequently, to decide which step to take among several which are all materially possible.
 And since these steps are probably suggested to it by the greater or less advantage which it can derive from the surrounding images, these images must display in some way, upon the aspect which they present to my body, the profit which my body can gain from them...
 The objects which surround my body reflect its possible action upon them...
 The brain is concerned with motor reaction, not with conscious perception.

+^86e333

 And one _recognizes_ only in virtue of present perception's association with memory:

 > It is alleged that the present perception dives into the depths of memory in search of the remembrance of the previous perception which resembles it: the sense of recognition would thus come from a bringing together, or a blending, of perception and memory.
 No doubt, as an acute thinker has already pointed out, resemblance is a relation established by the mind between terms which it compares and consequently already possesses ; so the perception of a resemblance is rather an effect of association than its cause.

-# Liberman on Merleau Ponty "The Intertwining/The Chiasm"
+# [[Kenneth Liberman|Liberman]] on Merleau Ponty "The Intertwining/The Chiasm"

-Liberman, illustrating this idea and reflecting on his studies of elite coffee tasting:
+[[Kenneth Liberman|Liberman]], illustrating this idea and reflecting on his studies of elite coffee tasting:

 > When you drink the coffee, descriptors give you access to dimensions of the flavor and you can communicate those dimensions to other tasters... [you can] direct someone to find what can possibly be located with the use of that descriptor... __[it] is opening up the taste of the coffee but at the same time it's closing it down__, because once you categorize this basket of fruit... then how do you taste, you know, vanilla that's going on at the same time...
 Nobody's even attuning to it.
 You might not even sense it.

-Thus, Liberman posits, "the tongue that tastes and the tongue that talks always accompany each other."
+Thus, [[Kenneth Liberman|Liberman]] posits, "the tongue that tastes and the tongue that talks always accompany each other."
 The _logos_—our language and concepts—can't be separated from the phenomenon itself, as the phenomenon itself is shaped by language and concepts.
 (It is the interaction of a brain and an object, much like an art encounter.)

 Merleau-Ponty sees a paradox: In veiling reality, we _unveil_ reality.
 In obscuring, we also _provide_.
-This is what it means to be "condemned to meaning."
-Liberman: "There's always more than you can describe" (_cf._ "excess of signification").
+This is what it means to be "condemned to meaning." [[Kenneth Liberman|Liberman]]: "There's always more than you can describe" (_cf._ "excess of signification").
 Merleau-Ponty: "This is not a paradox of man, but a paradox of being"—he is trying to get away from anthropocentrism, that this is merely a problem of perception and existence.

 # Schutz, Phenomenology of the Social World